selva-ngpws/Puppeteer-Scrapping/readme.md

 ### SCRAPPING TABLE FROM WIKIPEDIA USING PUPPETEER

 1. Initialze the project with  ```npm init```
-2. Couple of questions will come regading the project just answer and proceed.
+2. Couple of questions will come regarding the project just answer and proceed.

 Lets Move on to Puppeteer
 Two ways you can install puppeteer